 Wait for the process to finish, and restart your computer.
 Log in with your old User Account, you'll be able to use the User Profile documents again.

 Part 1 includes the complete solutions to help you bring all lost User Profile documents back.
-However, do you know that there is even an easier and better way that can prevent this diaster from happening?
+However, do you know that there is even an easier and better way that can prevent this disaster from happening?

 Yes, we've covered several practical tips that can help you protect your User Profile and even Windows system.
 Follow up and learn how to protect your valuable files and Windows system right now:

 - 1. Copy User Profile with File History

-File History in Windows 10 can help you copy individual files and save as a backup.
+File History in Windows 10 can help you copy individual files and save them as a backup.
 You may use this feature to selectively backup your User Profile.

 - 2. Use Windows Backup Software - EaseUS Todo Backup

 This backup software enables you to selectively back up the User Profile folder or the whole Windows system in only 3 steps.
 All you need is to decide what do you want to protect.

 - 3. Create a Windows Restore Point

 To do so, you need to first enable the System Protection first by going to System Properties > click System Protection > Select System C: drive and click "Configure" > Click "Enable".

 Then follow the on-screen guidelines to browse a big enough drive to create and save the Windows restore points.

 Recover Deleted User Profiles and Files in Windows FAQs